 Automated Software Testing and Continuous Integration

-Testing is an essential component of software development at Google, driven primarily by the developers.
-We design, implement and evaluate tools and frameworks to automate the testing processes and integrate them with the Google-wide continuous integration infrastructure.
+We design, implement and evaluate tools and frameworks to automate the testing process and integrate tests with the Google-wide continuous integration infrastructure.

 Presentation at the @Scale conference in 2015 on why Google stores all the code in a single codebase and the tools we have created to manage it.